QinnniQ/QinnniQ/README.md

 <div align="center">

 ### Emerging Interest: The Chip War
-I’ve become fascinated by the geopolitical chessboard behind **semiconductors**, especially
+I’ve become fascinated by the geopolitical chessboard behind semiconductors, especially
-**ASML’s EUV monopoly** and the engineering marvel that underpins global innovation.
+ASML’s EUV monopoly and the engineering marvel that underpins global innovation.
 It’s a perfect mix of tech, strategy, and the future of intelligence systems.

 </div>